Gladiator07/Harvestify/README.md

 #### This project is featured on [Krish Naik's](https://www.youtube.com/channel/UCNU_lfiiWBdtULKOw6X0Dig) YouTube Channel => Check it out [here](https://www.youtube.com/watch?v=zJcSod-L-Ps)

 ## DISCLAIMER ⚠️
 This is a POC(Proof of concept) kind-of project.
 The data used here comes up with no guarantee from the creator.
 So, don't use it for making farming decisions.
 If you do so, the creator is not responsible for anything.
-However, this project presents the idea that how we can use ML/DL into precision farming if developed at large scale and authentic data.
+However, this project presents the idea that how we can use ML/DL into precision farming if developed at large scale and with authentic and verified data.

 ## MOTIVATION 💪
 - Farming is one of the major sectors that influences a country’s economic growth.